BadlionClient/BadlionClientModAPI/readme.md

 ### Installation

-Compile either the Bungee or the Spigot example code and install on your server into the `plugins` directory.
+Compile either the Bungee or the Bukkit example code and install on your server into the `plugins` directory.
 You then need to make a `config.json` and put it onto your server at `plugins/BadlionClientModAPI/config.json`.
 The first time you boot up the server with this either plugin installed it will automatically create the `plugins/BadlionClientModAPI` directory and a blank `config.json` file.

 Feel free to modify your `config.json` at anytime, but note that it will require a reboot with this example plugin to load the new changes.